 - Shadow IT is a symptom of greater organizational changes that need to be made.

 - Most issues stemming from shadow IT come down to lacking an up-to-date overview of the IT environment in the organization.

-- Shadow IT creates an opportunity for IT to rethink its role in organizations, from gatekeepers to collaborative facilitators.
+- Managing shadow IT creates an opportunity for IT to rethink its role in organizations, from gatekeepers to collaborative facilitators.